mmjulkowska/MVApp/README.md

 #### Why identify potential outliers?

 For those familiar with large(ish) scale experiments, you have probably had to curate your data, removing [outlier](https://en.wikipedia.org/wiki/Outlier#Working_with_outliers) samples that stem from experimental errors or even mistakes made while recording data.
-This will help avoid making spurrious conclusions based on unrepresentative data.
+This step helps avoid making spurious conclusions based on unrepresentative data.

-You likely identified these problem samples by simple graphical means, or based on their distance from the median in terms of the Standard Deviation or the Interquartile Range.
+You likely identified these "weird" samples by simple graphical means, or based on their distance from the median in terms of the Standard Deviation or the Interquartile Range.

 MVApp helps to automatically highlight potential outliers based on a single or multiple Dependent Variables, using various approaches.
-However, be careful, outliers should not be removed mindlessly.
+However, be careful, outliers should not be automatically removed.
 It is good practice to justify outlier samples, perhaps refering to notes or images taken during the experiment that might explain the unusual result.
 It is possible that a "potential outlier" is in fact a valuable, if extreme, result.

 [GO BACK TO TABLE OF CONTENTS](#table-of-contents)

 #### Highlight potential outliers

-Begin by deciding which data-set you would like to use.
+Begin by deciding which dataset you would like to use.
 Whether or not to remove samples with missing values or (in case you have performed curve fitting) dataset with curated r2 values:

 ![03_outliers_01](https://user-images.githubusercontent.com/14832460/38309888-d661cff8-3823-11e8-8c59-c3dd645f64a3.png)